benkoo/UserKBDeployment/README.md

 vagrant up
 ```

+Note: Windows users might witness some hickups after Vagrant is installed.
+When running vagrant up, it might provide a
+message saying that your Hyper-Visor or VT-x options is disabled.
+You might need to go to BIOS or UEFI to turn it on.

+The sequence in rebooting your Windows machine and changing the BIOS or UEFI configurations can be found here:
+[Rebooting Windows into BIOS/UEFI]

 ## Use ssh to get into the Ubuntu-Linux instance running on VirtualBox

 After Vagrant launched the Ununtu-Linux intance successful, please use the following instruction to get into